Wildfire Smoke Insurance Claims: Prepare with Smoke Test Kit

 Test Your Home for Wildfire Smoke

-The home Smoke Test Kit samples for the presence of particulate related to wildfire, home fires, and the other smoke particles.
+The home Smoke Test Kit samples for the presence of particulate related to wildfire like those in California, Oregon, Washington, and Idaho.
+As well as, home fires, and the other smoke particles of various sources.
 Your surface sample then analyzed by the accredited Environmental Diagnostics Laboratory (EDLab) and a final report is generated.
 All lab analysis costs and return shipping is included in the cost of the Smoke Particulate Screen.
 No hidden fees.

 You final report shows detailed information about the particles identified and the levels in which the were present.
 Your finding are compared to what is considered to be a normal manageable level.